 Vigilante Gaming Bar 7010 Easy Wind Drive, Ste 150 This is a bar set up for boardgame play, you can play the games they have or bring your own.
 Vegan options on the menu include a bell pepper sushi roll, edamame, falafel sliders, falafel bites, and samosa croquettes.

-Fat Cats Organic Coffee And Dessert– 7020 Easy Wind Dr Ste 140 off North Lamar.
-This all vegetarian coffee shop has a full range of espresso, tea, milkshake, and other drinks along with vegan baked goods, waffles, ice cream, and more.
-All items can be made vegan.
+Fat Cats Organic Coffee & Desserts 7020 Easy Wind Dr, Ste 140 This all vegan coffee shop has a full range of espresso, tea, milkshake, and other drinks (with 7 different types of milk!) along with vegan baked goods, waffles, ice cream, and more.

 Kim Phung – Vermicelli, lo mein, kung pao, pad thai, and more at this old school Vietnamese spot